 The ancient Greeks and Egyptians referred to this plant as the ‘people’s medicine chest’ because of its vast benefits and the health conditions it seemed to resolve.
 Today, it’s recognized as one of the top antiviral herbs.
 You may have noticed that elderberry is used a lot in cough syrups, cough drops, and teas.
 It’s great for colds, the flu, sinus issues, inflammation and so much more.
 Let’s dig a little deeper into the elderberry benefits.

-Elderberries contain vitamins A, B6, B12, and loads of vitamin C. They also contain minerals like copper, phosphorus, calcium, iron, magnesium, phosphorus, zinc, selenium and folate.
-They’re also a good source of protein, amino acids and fiber with 7 grams per 100 gram of berries.
+Elderberries contain vitamins A, B6, B12, and loads of vitamin C. They also contain minerals like copper, phosphorus, calcium, iron, magnesium, phosphorus, zinc, selenium, and folate.
+They’re also a good source of protein, amino acids, and fiber with 7 grams per 100 grams of berries.

 Flu and Cold Relief